-1. To elect the five Class II Directors na annual meeting of stockholders: 01 Beth A. Bowman 02 Lindsey M. Cooksen 03 Robert B. Evans 04 Joe Bob Perkins 05 Ershel C. Redd Jr. FOR AGAINST ment, each to serve until the 2024 BISTAIN C C C C C C C C C C C C C C C C C C 2.
+To elect the five Class II Directors no annual meeting of stockholders: Beth A. Bowman Cocksen Robert B. Evans Joe Bob Perkins Ershel C. Redd Jr. FOR AGAINST • 2.
 To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2021.
-DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data) FOR AGAINST ABSTAIN Date Signature Signature Please sign exactly as name(s) appears hereon.
+FOR AGAINST ABSTAIN 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2020.
+FOR AGAINST ABSTAIN 4.
+To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of shares of common stock authorized for issuance to 450,000,000 shares.
+DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data) Address Change: (If you noted any Address Changes above, please mark box.)
+Date Signature Signature Please sign exactly as name(s) appears hereon.
 Joint owners should each sign.
-Please indicate if you plan to attend this meeting When signing as attorney, executor, administrator, corporate officer, trustee,
+Please indicate if you plan to attend this meeting When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or oustodian, please give full title.
+CONTROL NUMBER